wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 ```

-#### 2. Rate Limit
+#### Rate Limit

-A transfer can be rate-limited both on the source and destination chains.
+A transfer can be rate limited on both on the source and destination chains.
 If a transfer is rate-limited on the source chain and the `shouldQueue` flag is enabled, it is added to an outbound queue.
 The transfer can be released after the configured `_rateLimitDuration` has expired via the `completeOutboundQueuedTransfer` method.
 The `OutboundTransferQueued` and `OutboundTransferRateLimited` events are emitted.

-If the client attempts to release the transfer from the queue before the expiry of the `rateLimitDuration`, the contract reverts with a `OutboundQueuedTransferStillQueued` error.
+If the client attempts to release the transfer from the queue before the expiry of the `rateLimitDuration`, the contract reverts with an `OutboundQueuedTransferStillQueued` error.

-Similarly, transfers that are rate-limited on the destination chain are added to an inbound queue.
-These transfers can be released from the queue via the `completeInboundQueuedTransfer` method.
-The `InboundTransferQueued` event is emitted.
+Similarly, rate limited transfers on the destination chain are added to an inbound queue.
+These transfers can be released from the queue via the `completeInboundQueuedTransfer` method, and the `InboundTransferQueued` event is emitted.

-If the client attempts to release the transfer from the queue before the expiry of the `rateLimitDuration`, the contract reverts with a `InboundQueuedTransferStillQueued` error.
+If the client attempts to release the transfer from the queue before the expiry of the `rateLimitDuration`, the contract reverts with an `InboundQueuedTransferStillQueued` error.

-To disable the rate-limiter, set `_rateLimitDuration` to 0 and enable the `_skipRateLimiting` field in the `NttManager` constructor.
+To disable the rate limiter, set `_rateLimitDuration` to 0 and enable the `_skipRateLimiting` field in the `NttManager` constructor.
 Configuring this incorrectly will throw an error.
-If the rate-limiter is disabled, the inbound and outbound rate-limits can be set to 0.
+If the rate limiter is disabled, the inbound and outbound rate limits can be set to 0.

 _Events_